Update: November 7, 2018

-Below are some crucial (and updated) information regarding the four Speech Contests taking place in the 2017-2018 Toastmasters year in District 96.
+Below are some crucial (and updated) information regarding the two Speech Contests taking place in the 2018-2019 Toastmasters year in District 96.

-In preparation for our Spring Conference, the deadlines for all prior levels of contests are as follows:
+In preparation for our Annual Conference, the deadlines for all prior levels of contests are as follows:

-Divisions should complete their division contests by April 27th 2018
+- Divisions should complete their division contests during March 1-16, 2019.

 Speech contests provide an opportunity for Toastmasters to gain speaking experience as well as an opportunity for other Toastmasters to observe proficient speakers.
 There are also leadership opportunities embedded within the process of running a speech contest.
 Win-win for everyone involved.

 - If a club can't hold a contest, they can appoint/nominate contestant(s) to compete in the area contest.
 Club contest is the only level where contestants can be nominated to move on to the next level; areas and divisions must hold a contest in order to send a contestant up to the next contest level even if they only have one contestant in their contest.
 In special circumstances, the club may be able to send two contestants to the area contest (see item #3 below).